 Download White Paper

 The American Society for Microbiology has developed a white paper providing an overview of current laboratory challenges surrounding MPXV testing.
 The paper focuses on biosafety and risk assessment considerations related to specimen handling as well as recommendations for clinical specimen inactivation prior to MPXV testing.
-It also includes introduction of monkeypox viral infections, specimen types for diagnostic testing, and a link to ASM’s MPXV inactivation guidance for nucleic acid testing validation.
+It also includes introduction of mpox viral infections, specimen types for diagnostic testing, and a link to ASM’s MPXV inactivation guidance for nucleic acid testing validation.

 Contact Information